Roberto Arguelles: Trial, sentence and death

 Before he could be brought on murder charges, Arguelles' lawyer sought to have his sex offences convictions overturned on the grounds that he had had ineffective counsel.
 This plea was shot down by the Utah Supreme Court, who reaffirmed the convictions.
 When brought to trial in May 1997, Arguelles almost instantly announced his intention to plead guilty and waive his right to appeal the upcoming convictions, stressing that he wished to be executed for his crimes.
 In addition, he also opted to represent himself at his sentencing hearing, which was granted by presiding Justice David Young.
 During the trial, he appeared either uninterested or unaware of the witnesses' testimony against him, and banned the press from taking his photograph, deeming it "distracting."
 Nonetheless, Arguelles went on to question several witnesses, including the detective who had questioned him after his attempted murder conviction.
 While his stand-in attorneys, who were chosen to act as advisers, suggested that their client suffered from blackouts and even possibly had a multiple personality disorder, Arguelles continued his attempts to give himself a death sentence, explicitly proclaiming that he wished the judge - not the jury - hand it down to him.

 On June 21, 1997, Arguelles was sentenced to death for the four murders, with his chosen method being the firing squad.
 Unusually, he requested that once his execution date comes, that the traditional black cap put over inmates' heads not be used, as he wanted to "see [death] coming."
 The initial date was set for August 22, which was automatically appealed to the Utah High Courts.
 His attorneys criticized the decision, pointing out the possibility that Arguelles suffered from mental abnormalities.

 A year later, while awaiting the outcome of his appeals, Arguelles unsuccessfully attempted to hang himself.
 After this, his behavior became even more erratic, as he began to eat his own feces, as well as pieces of paper and plastic, and twice had to be taken to the hospital for intestinal blockages.
 Whenever he had to appear in court, he had to be strapped in a wheelchair and a mesh mask put over his head, to prevent him from spitting on anybody in the room.
 On November 15, 2003, a guard passing by Arguelles' cell noticed that he was unusually quiet, and upon closer inspection, realized that he was unresponsive.
-He was quickly driven to the infirmary, where he was pronounced dead from natural causes half an hour later.
+He was quickly driven to the infirmary, where he was treated.
+Once responsive and awake he refused any further treatment.
+After several hours of observation he became unresponsive again and lifesaving efforts were attempted and pronounced dead.
+He was determined to have died from bowel obstruction.